awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-service-role.md

 + If the role doesn't exist, the console creates a default Greengrass service role and attaches it to your AWS account in the current AWS Region\.

 **Note**
 If you want to create a service role with custom role policies, use the IAM console to create or modify the role\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) or [Modifying a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the *IAM User Guide*\.
 Make sure that the role grants permissions that are equivalent to the `AWSGreengrassResourceAccessRolePolicy` managed policy for the features and resources that you use\.
+We recommend that you also include the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in your trust policy to help prevent the *confused deputy* security problem\.
+The condition context keys restrict access to allow only those requests that come from the specified account and Greengrass workspace\.
+For more information about the confused deputy problem, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.
 If you create a service role, return to the AWS IoT console and attach the role to your AWS account\.
 You can do this under **Greengrass service role** on the **Settings** page\.

 ### Change the Greengrass service role \(console\)<a name="update-greengrass-service-role-console"></a>